RajputPawan/Prometheus/pages/docs/whome.md

 ## Introduction

-Users coming from the standard Windows Client environment are used to the "My Documents" Folder for their user to be synchronized with a network share.
+Users coming from the standard Windows client environment are used to the "My Documents" folder for their user to be synchronized with a network share.

 ![My Documents on Windows](images/whome/win.png)

-This Folder is also by default available on Ubuntu clients, but was not documented until now.
+This folder is also by default available on Ubuntu clients, but was not documented until now.

 ## Access through /whome/$USER